lsst-sqre/nublado1/tools/manual-deployment.md

   end of the filename), it should have the template variables (denoted with double curly brackets, e.g. `{{HOSTNAME}}`) substituted with a value before use.

+### Namespaces

+* Ideally, the installation goes in several namespaces, and each spawned user gets an individual namespace.

+* Jupyterhub and the configurable proxy should be in the same namespace.
+If used, the Argo workflow components should be in the same namespace.

+* The remaining optional components (the prepuller, the logstashrmq instance, the fileserver, and the landing page) should each have its own namespace.

+* This is really just a matter of organizational convenience, and if all components are in a single common namespace, everything will function just fine.

 ### Creating secrets